Blackant222/darooAI/app.md

 ## 1. Overview

 DarooAI is a Next.js web application designed to be a personal pharmacy assistant.
 It empowers users to manage their medications by leveraging AI.
-Users can scan medicine labels to automatically identify, categorize, and tag them, maintain a digital inventory of their medications, and receive personalized health insights and drug interaction alerts.
+Users can scan medicine labels to automatically identify and categorize them, maintain a digital inventory, and receive personalized health advice through an interactive AI chatbot.

 The application is built with a mobile-first design, is fully translated into Persian, and supports a right-to-left (RTL) layout.